cgrimes01/blog/content/blog/js-why-my-decimals-dont-add-up/index.md

 ## What to do?

-The most important thing is to simply be aware of this potential issue when working with JS.
+The most important thing is to simply be aware of this potential issue.
 The majority of the time you'll probably find it will not be a problem for you.

-By far the most common areas that I have seen this come up is when working with currencies or percentages (the particular example at the start of this post was a table of percentages), but there are other instances when performing arithmetic on decimals is important.
+By far the most common areas that I have seen this come up is when working with currencies or percentages (the particular example at the start of this post was a table of percentages), but there will be many other examples when performing arithmetic on decimals needs to be precise.

 ### Work only with integers

-In a lot of cases the best solution is to make it so that we are working with integers only as opposed to decimals.
+My recommendation is to always make it so that we are working with integers only as opposed to decimals.
 As mentioned earlier, integer arithmetic will be precise as long as you don't exceed the min or max values.

 This approach does rely on us knowing the number of decimal places required in advance though.